The Global Local Hire Rate Report

 Key Findings

 Every market with a production incentive is trying to build a local crew base.
-But until now, there has been no consistent framework for measuring whether that investment is working — or how much crew wage value is leaking to imported labor.
+The Local Hire Rate provides a consistent framework for measuring whether that investment is working — and how much crew wage value is leaking to imported labor.

 Total crew wage leakage globally across all 77 markets analyzed